rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 >  &emsp;  _Theorist typically prefer simple and hard, pragmatists prefer easy and will accept complex_

+One bizarre difference I have noticed between heavy deductive thinkers and empirical mindsets is their favorite approach to learning.
+When learning, some theorists will want to finish a section or chapter before writing a single line of code.
+The top-down thinking sometimes extends to top-down learning (a theorist wants to internalize the theory before applying it).
+My wife and I are in this group.
+I had to force myself to write some code early when going through [_add_blank_target Types_and_Programming_Languages](https://www.goodreads.com/book/show/112252.Types_and_Programming_Languages), I decided to create a public github repo to give myself incentive to code as I learn when reading [_add_blank_target Category Theory for Programmers](https://www.goodreads.com/book/show/33618151-category-theory-for-programmers) and [_add_blank_target T(ype)DD in Idris](https://www.manning.com/books/type-driven-development-with-idris).
+Some theorists treat learning as a murder mystery and want to learn ASAP who done it, pragmatists know it will be the butler.

+On the flip side, pragmatists prefer hands-on learning from code examples (ideally, associated with project work) and typically expect immediate return on their learning investments.
+E.g. a pragmatist is unlikely to spend several months studying, say, a one line of code[^one-line].
+Pragmatists are less likely to search for deep understanding (this is kinda definitional, having theoretical interests makes you a theorist).
+Also, it seems logical to assume that learning from experience is more habituating.
+Pragmatists may have a harder time making mental shifts to how they work with code.  _Unlearning_ is hard on all of us, I believe it is harder on pragmatists.

 [^one-line]:  I dig a deep hole by using [_add_blank_target Free Monad](2022-08-30-code-cognitiveload.html#germane-and-intrinsic-load-of-fp) as example of such a line in my previous post.

-The part of FP that has been the most disappointing for me is the typically low quality of error outputs.
+The part of FP that has been the most disappointing for me is a typically low quality of error outputs.
 This may have to do with all falsehoods being equivalent in mathematics[^falsehood].
 However, we should not criticize the theory, rather the theorists for selecting abstractions that suppress or confuse error information.
 I wrote about it in the previous post and also before[^before].

-[^before]: See my posts about maybe alternative overuse [_add_blank_target patterns-of-erroneous-code](/tags/patterns-of-erroneous-code.html)
+[^before]: See my posts about maybe and alternative overuse [_add_blank_target patterns-of-erroneous-code](/tags/patterns-of-erroneous-code.html)

 In contrast, to a pragmatist error output is an (important) observation.
 It is a pragmatic thing to do to know _what_ went wrong.

 [^falsehood]: I am not a logician, I vaguely remember some versions of logic that allow multiple moralities, in particular one where there was _lax_ in addition to _false_.
 Few (even) mathematicians will know these.

 Some theorists may not see a big difference between a prototype and a product that is fully implemented and maintained.
-This could be caused by academic background where _publishing_ often equates to _done_ and can be quite annoying.
+This could be related to _published equals done_ in academia and can be quite annoying.

-I have noticed some pragmatists (not all!) arrive at conclusions too soon.
-E.g. “ABC PL is no good, each time I try it I get (this) negative experience”, "Our issues are caused by the technology we use", etc.  This is often confounding correlation with causation and is bad empirical reasoning.
-These statements are better justified if there is more than the observations to support them.

-Probably, the most important pragmatic difference is:
+**Probably, the most interesting difference between both mindsets is:**

-> &emsp; _Bug means observed malfunction to an empirical pragmatist_
+> &emsp; _A bug means an observed malfunction to empirical pragmatists_
-> &emsp; _Bug means a logical flaw to a formal theorist_
+> &emsp; _A bug means a logical flaw to formal theorists_

 In empirical science, rare it tricky.
 Rare can escape the empirical process.
-The term "outlier" is used in statistics, outliers are often removed from analysis.
+The term _outlier_, used in statistics, is relevant.
 The term "zebra" is used by medical doctors, "zebras" are hard to figure out, rare cases.
+Empirical reasoning sometimes equates rare with impossible.
 When dealing with real world we say:

 > &emsp; _"the exception that proves the rule"_
 > &emsp; In formal reasoning _exceptions disprove the rule._

-In software engineering, _exceptional, rare events_ often stop being rare (e.g. when data changes or usage changes expose it).
-The stricter (one that considers rare cases) approach to software design is a useful contribution.
+In software engineering an exceptional, rare event often stops being rare (e.g. when the data or usage changes expose it).
-I have witnessed many cases where a programmer made a decision that a certain scenario is very unlikely and acted on that decision by cutting corners in the code.
+I fixed many bugs caused by a programmer's decision that a certain scenario is very unlikely and, thus, it is OK to cut corners.
-In my experience, this approach ends up being very costly.
+In my experience, cutting corners saves hours and ends up costing weeks or more later.

 However, I am not convinced that cutting corners is unique to either mindset.
-A pragmatist may think "this is so unlikely, who cares".
-The rare case could be outside of the theoretical model that a theorist is considering (e.g. error information in a bunch of FP code).
-However, cutting corners in formal reasoning is not a thing.
+A pragmatist may think "this is so unlikely, I will not waste time on it".
+The rare case could be not represented by the theoretical model that a theorist is considering (e.g. error information in a bunch of FP code).
+IMO, pragmatists and theorists cut corners in different ways, however, _cutting corners has no place in formal reasoning_ and I expect some programmers (most likely a subset of theorists) will think through rare cases.

 _side_note_start
 Theoretical and practical mindsets are antipodes of programming.
 Even for people who "own" both, being a pragmatist or being a theorist is like wearing a hat.
 You can't wear both at the same time, you would look ridiculous.
 I started making a conscious effort to understand which hat I have on.

 Many things about programming seem to be on their head (making hats a somewhat tricky accessory).
 Some ideas typically associated with FP are very pragmatic.
 E.g. descriptive types, clear inputs and outputs, getting the same result on each try...
 Lack of these is IMO unpragmatic.
-At the same time OOP is quite theoretical (taxonomies are fascinating academically, e.g. linguistics, but how practically useful is this type of knowledge?) and very complex (e.g. variance).
+At the same time OOP is quite theoretical (taxonomical knowledge is fascinating academically, e.g. linguistics, but IMO not that practically important) and very complex (e.g. subtyping variance).
 I dislike OOP primarily because it makes type checking less effective and I rely on type safety.

 Another complex aspect is how _theoretical_ or _pragmatic_ you are.
 If we classify a typical _Rust_ programmer as a _theorist_, where do we put someone using [_add_blank_target _ATS_](http://www.ats-lang.org/)?
 If a typical _Haskell_ developer is a _theorist_, how do we classify someone working with _Agda_ or _Coq_...?